alexholcombe/MOTcircular/analysis/theory.md

 - `4*pi*r/0.55` deg per second
 - In rps, `4*pi*r/0.55 / (2*pi*r)` = `2/0.55` = 3.64 rps
 - In other words, shifting any trajectory as peripheral as you can before running into crowding should inflate the speed limit to 3.64 rps.
+- This assumes that the average eccentricity of the displaced circle is equal to the eccentricity of its center.
+That's true that for a circle fully away from fixation.
+But when *interior of circle includes fixation, it would only work if eccentricities on other side were treated as negative.
+But they are instead positive eccentricities.
+Have to integrate*

 ## Crossing hemifields.
 A countervailing factor may be a cost for crossing between hemifields.
 I could address this by maybe moving it only partly off-center?
 What is the mean eccentricity for a circle at a particular eccentricity?